Everyone can feel that something in the world is colder than it should be.

 Grace and Works

+Grace is the pull of the source.
 It is not earned.
 It cannot be earned.
 We are saved by grace, not as a result of works.

-Works toward salvation is trying to push yourself into warmth by effort alone.
+Working toward salvation is trying to push yourself into warmth by effort alone.
 But you cannot generate proximity from outside the system.
 The warmth comes from the source, not from the creature's movement toward it.

 What works actually are: movement within the pull.
 Grace initiates.
 Works express it.
 A person turning toward the fire walks differently than a person turned away.
 That difference is visible.
 But the walking does not produce the warmth.
 The fire does.